scriptPilot/app-framework/DOCUMENTATION.md

     - `CTRL + C` to stop the development server
   - `npm run ios` to open Xcode with an iOS development build
   - `npm run android` to open Android Studio with a development build

-  On all test commands, the code is fixed according [Standard JavaScript rules](http://standardjs.com/index.html) and, if configured, database and storage rules are deployed to the development Firebase project.

 - Building
   - `npm run patch` to build after bug-fixes and improvements
   - `npm run minor` to build after adding new functionality
   - `npm run major` to build after backward-capability breaking changes

-  On all build commands, a project snapshot is saved to the snapshots folder.

 - Deployment
   - `npm run firebase` to deploy rules and static files to Firebase